-Former Courser, Gamrat staffers set to each get $170K settlements from Michigan House
+Ex-Courser, Gamrat staffers to get $170K settlements

 Lansing — The Michigan House of Representatives has agreed to pay $515,000 in settlements to two former legislative aides who worked for two former lawmakers involved in a sex cover-up scandal and the law firm that represented them, according to a settlement agreement their lawyer released Tuesday.

 Keith Allard and Ben Graham will both get checks for $169,985.42 from the Michigan House, according to the settlement agreement.
 The staffers alleged that they were wrongfully fired on July 7, 2015, by first-term Republican Reps.
 Todd Courser of the Lapeer area and Cindy Gamrat of Plainwell.

 The law firm hired by the staffers — Pinsky, Smith, Fayette & Kennedy, LLP — will also receive a $175,029.16 settlement check from the state House, according to the agreement.